Understanding And Overcoming Survivor’s Guilt

 Who is at risk for survivor’s guilt?

-Many occupations and situations expose people to significant trauma, including the military, first responders, doctors, nurses, and natural disasters.
-Survivor's guilt is often seen in cancer survivors, transplant recipients, crash survivors, those who lose loved ones to suicide, parents who outlive their children, and survivors of other traumatic experiences.
+Many occupations expose people to significant trauma that could lead to survivor's guilt, including military personnel, first responders, and other medical staff like doctors and nurses.
+Survivor's guilt is also often seen in cancer survivors, transplant recipients, crash survivors, those who lose loved ones to suicide, parents who outlive their children, and survivors of other traumatic experiences.

-Not everyone who lives through a life-threatening trauma develops survivor's guilt, though researchers suggest it is a common symptom.
-According to a 2018 study, researchers found that 90% of the participants receiving treatment for traumatic stress after surviving an event where other people died reported experiencing feelings of guilt.
+Not everyone who lives through a life-threatening trauma develops survivor's guilt, though researchers suggest it is common.
+Consider a 2018 study involving individuals who were receiving mental health treatment after surviving a traumatic event.
+It reports that 35% of those involved experienced an event where others died, and 90% of participants overall reported feelings of survivor's guilt

-The most common treatment for survivor's guilt is psychotherapy, also known as talk therapy.
-A few approaches may be used, depending on the extent of the client's symptoms and their goals for treatment, including the following.
+The most common treatment for survivor's guilt is psychotherapy.
+A few different therapy modalities may be used depending on the extent of the client's symptoms and their goals for treatment.
+Two common types include:

-Cognitive behavioral therapy focuses on helping clients identify harmful behavior and thought patterns so they can shift them toward more productive, positive habits, leading to meaningful changes.
-Numerous scientific studies confirm that CBT substantially improves function and quality of life for many people.
+• Cognitive behavioral therapy (CBT).
+Cognitive behavioral therapy focuses on helping clients identify distorted thought patterns so they can shift them in a healthier direction, potentially causing more positive feelings and behaviors.
+Numerous scientific studies have suggested that CBT can substantially improve function and quality of life for people facing a variety of different challenges.

-EMDR helps people alleviate the psychological distress associated with traumatic memories.
-Studies show that specific eye movements or bilateral brain stimulation while processing traumatic memories can lead to mental and emotional healing with faster results than many other treatments.
-In addition, EMDR was specifically developed to treat PTSD.
+• Eye movement desensitization and reprocessing therapy (EMDR).
+EMDR was developed specifically to treat PTSD, so it may help people alleviate the psychological distress associated with traumatic memories.
+Studies suggest that specific eye movements and bilateral brain stimulation while processing traumatic memories—which is what EMDR treatment sessions involve—may lead to mental and emotional healing with faster results than many other treatments.

 Coping mechanisms for survivor's guilt